mannbach/2024_visualizing_complexity_patch/README.md

 ## Requirements
 To run the code in this repository, install the packages in `requirements.txt`.
-It is advisable to create a virtual environment to not interfere with other package installations.
+It is advisable to create a virtual environment to not interfere with other local python installations.
 For instance, you can setup a virtual environment using [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) as follows:
 ```bash
 conda create --name patch